No Animal Left Behind

-COVID-19 is a threat to the survival of thousands of animals in European rescue centres and sanctuaries.
+COVID-19 is a threat to the survival of animals in European rescue centres and sanctuaries.

-Eurogroup for Animals and its member organisations doing rescue activities have joined forces with the European Alliance of Rescue centres and Sanctuaries (EARS), a network that supports and represents rescue centres and sanctuaries across Europe, enabling them to work together to achieve mutual animal welfare and conservation goals.
+Together with our member organisations, we have joined forces with the European Alliance of Rescue centres and Sanctuaries (EARS), a network that supports rescue centres and sanctuaries across Europe.

 Eurogroup for Animals has created a 5-part video series demonstrating the cruel practices that are standard on most fish farms across Europe.
 These videos prove that more needs to be done at EU-level to take fish welfare seriously.

 In Europe hundreds of millions of animals spend their entire life in a cage.